 At least one dinner (if not two) must be eaten on the heated patio of the Glen Ellen Star, which is right down the road from the Olea Hotel and specializes in wood-fired dishes.
 It’s a lot of carbs, but you should order both the house-baked bread and a pizza.
 Also some vegetables (try the cauliflower with tahini, almonds, and sumac).
 As far as wine tasting goes, make a reservation (required) at Benziger Family Winery for the Tribute Estate Tour, a private tour of the biodynamic farm with tastings along the way, as well as a seated al fresco tasting at the end.
 Imagery Estate Winery, known for crafting rare wines, is also open for both indoor and outdoor tastings, and picnics on the lawn.
 Finally, if you’re looking to get some exercise paired with a history lesson, Jack London State Historic Park, where the writer lived, worked, and is buried, is two miles away.
 The museum is open again, and don’t forget to also enjoy the trails and picnic areas.

-Distance from SF: 46 miles; one-hour drive
+Distance from SF: 3.5-hour drive